Deltares-research/HydroFlows/docs/user_guide/workflow/compose_workflow.rst

 After an ``ExpandMethod`` is added to the workflow, the wildcard can be used in subsequent rules to repeat the method for each value of the wildcard value and/or to reduce over multiple input files.

-In the following example, the `RunDummyEvent` method is repeated for each event created by the `PrepareDummyEvents` method, followed by the ``ReduceMethod`` `CombineDummyEvents` that combines the results.
+In the following example, the :class:`~hydroflows.methods.dummy.RunDummyEvent` method is repeated for each event, created by the :class:`~hydroflows.methods.dummy.PrepareDummyEvents` method, followed by the ``ReduceMethod`` :class:`~hydroflows.methods.dummy.CombineDummyEvents` that combines the results.
 The latter takes the output of all event simulations as input.

 .. ipython:: python